feedhenry-templates/helloworld-cloud/Grunt-ReadMe.md

 ## grunt debug

 Run ```grunt debug``` to debug this App locally.
-This task uses [Node Inspector](https://github.com/node-inspector/node-inspector) to debug your application, and will open the Debugger at 'application.js' in Google Chrome.
-See the documentation for [Node Inspector](https://github.com/node-inspector/node-inspector) for more information on how to use Node Inspector.
+This task uses [the debug flag of Nodejs](https://medium.com/@paul_irish/debugging-node-js-nightlies-with-chrome-devtools-7c4a1b95ae27) to debug your application.

 ## grunt test